mxio/ls-intro-to-programming/exercises.md

 ```

 ### 11. Look at several Rails/Ruby online API sources and say which one you like best and why.
+A few sources I like other than the official documentation for Ruby are https://apidock.com and https://rubydocs.org/.

+On https://rubydocs.org/, I can easily select from a dropdown of documentation for various versions for Ruby.
+Then I can find or search for methods or classes on the left sidebar.
+The documentation page for a method shows what the method returns, for example: `str.downcase → new_str`.
+This shows that downcase returns a new string, which is really helpful in understanding your code.

+Both apidock.com and rubydocs.org shows an example of how a method is used.

 ### 12. Given the following data structures.
 Write a program that moves the information from the array into the empty hash that applies to the correct person.